Some arithmetic properties of Weil polynomials of the form $t^{2g}+at^g+q^g$: Introduction

 \section{Introduction}

 In this paper we study abelian varieties defined over finite fields with a cyclic group of rational points, and ``cyclic base field extensions''.
-This subject is motivated by both applications and theory: \begin{itemize} \item Finite subgroups of abelian varieties over finite fields are suitable for multiple applications.
-Cyclic subgroups of the group of rational points are used for example in cryptography, where the discrete logarithm problem is exploited.
+This subject is motivated by both applications and theory. \begin{itemize} \item Finite subgroups of abelian varieties over finite fields are suitable for multiple applications.
+Cyclic subgroups of the group of rational points are used, for example, in cryptography, where the discrete logarithm problem is exploited.
 Abelian varieties can be very abstract objects.
-Jacobians of algebraic curves are abelian varieties and they are more tractable for application purposes. \item Statistics on cyclic varieties is related to Cohen-Lenstra heuristics (\cite{CohenLenstra1984}), which asserts, roughly speaking, that random abelian groups tend to be cyclic.
-Historically, the cyclicity question arose in the context of conjectures of Lang and Trotter (\cite{lang1977}): given an elliptic curve defined over the rational numbers, we are interested in the set of primes such that the reduction is a cyclic elliptic curve.
-This question was studied also by Serre, Gupta and Murty.
-Generalizations to higher dimensions was also done. \end{itemize}
+Jacobians of algebraic curves are abelian varieties and they are more tractable for application purposes. \item The statistics on cyclic varieties are related to Cohen-Lenstra heuristics (see \cite{CohenLenstra1984}), which, roughly speaking, states that random abelian groups tend to be cyclic.
+Historically, the question of cyclicity arose in the context of the conjectures of Lang and Trotter (see \cite{lang1977}): given an elliptic curve defined over the rational numbers, we are interested in the set of primes such that the reduction is a cyclic elliptic curve.
+This question was studied also by Serre, Gupta, and Murty.
+Generalizations to higher dimensions were also done. \end{itemize}

 We restrict our study to abelian varieties with Weil polynomial that have the form $t^{2g}+at^g+q^g$.
 This includes elliptic curves, widely used in cryptography, such as isogeny-based cryptography.
 It also includes abelian surfaces with zero trace, ``almost all'' of them being isogenous to a principally polarizable abelian surface and to a Jacobian of a genus $2$ curve.